Internet forum: History

-The modern forum originated from bulletin boards, and so-called computer conferencing systems, and are a technological evolution of the dialup bulletin board system.
-From a technological standpoint, forums or boards are web applications managing user-generated content.
+The modern forum originated from bulletin boards and so-called computer conferencing systems, which are a technological evolution of the dial-up bulletin board system (BBS).
+From a technological standpoint, forums or boards are web applications that manage user-generated content.

-Early Internet forums could be described as a web version of an electronic mailing list or newsgroup (such as exist on Usenet); allowing people to post messages and comment on other messages.
-Later developments emulated the different newsgroups or individual lists, providing more than one forum, dedicated to a particular topic.
+Early Internet forums could be described as a web version of an electronic mailing list or newsgroup (such as those that exist on Usenet), allowing people to post messages and comment on other messages.
+Later developments emulated the different newsgroups or individual lists, providing more than one forum dedicated to a particular topic.

 Internet forums are prevalent in several developed countries.
-Japan posts the most with over two million per day on their largest forum, 2channel.
-China also has many millions of posts on forums such as Tianya Club.
+Japan posts the most, with over two million per day on their largest forum, 2channel.
+China also has millions of posts on forums such as Tianya Club.

-Some of the first forum systems were the Planet-Forum system, developed at the beginning of the 1970s, the EIES system, first operational in 1976, and the KOM system, first operational in 1977.
+Some of the first forum systems were the Planet-Forum system, developed at the beginning of the 1970s; the EIES system, first operational in 1976; and the KOM system, first operational in 1977.
+In 1979 students from Duke University created an online discussion platform with Usenet.

 One of the first forum sites (which is still active today) is Delphi Forums, once called Delphi.
 The service, with four million members, dates to 1983.

-Forums perform a function similar to that of dial-up bulletin board systems and Usenet networks that were first created starting in the late 1970s.
-Early web-based forums date back as far as 1994, with the WIT project from W3 Consortium and starting from this time, many alternatives were created.
+Forums perform a function similar to that of dial-up bulletin board systems and Usenet networks that were first created in the late 1970s.
+Early web-based forums date back as far as 1994, with the WIT project from the W3 Consortium, and starting at this time, many alternatives were created.
 A sense of virtual community often develops around forums that have regular users.
 Technology, video games, sports, music, fashion, religion, and politics are popular areas for forum themes, but there are forums for a huge number of topics.
 Internet slang and image macros popular across the Internet are abundant and widely used in Internet forums.

-Forum software packages are widely available on the Internet and are written in a variety of programming languages, such as PHP, Perl, Java and ASP.
+Forum software packages are widely available on the Internet and are written in a variety of programming languages, such as PHP, Perl, Java, and ASP.
 The configuration and records of posts can be stored in text files or in a database.
 Each package offers different features, from the most basic, providing text-only postings, to more advanced packages, offering multimedia support and formatting code (usually known as BBCode).
 Many packages can be integrated easily into an existing website to allow visitors to post comments on articles.

 Several other web applications, such as blog software, also incorporate forum features.
 WordPress comments at the bottom of a blog post allow for a single-threaded discussion of any given blog post.
 Slashcode, on the other hand, is far more complicated, allowing fully threaded discussions and incorporating a robust moderation and meta-moderation system as well as many of the profile features available to forum users.